"Hamilton", American History, and the Importance of Heroes

 You begin to see the world, with all its promises and problems, through a completely different lens, knowing that every decision you make can and will impact the life you’re about to bring into the world.

-Here I am writing from experience as earlier this year my wife and I found out we were expecting our first child.
+I am now writing from experience as earlier this year my wife and I found out we were expecting our first child.

 Maybe this is also why a song like “Dear Theodosia” from Hamilton hits much closer to home these days.

-They may have been Founding Fathers of the so-called American experiment, but men like Alexander Hamilton and Aaron Burr, amongst others, were also fathers to sons and daughters they hoped would thrive in the nation they were tasked with creating.
-And they weren’t just fighting for their immediate descendants either, but everyone who would call America their home and benefit from the ideals they believed were worth fighting for.
+They may have been Founding Fathers of the so-called American experiment, but men like Alexander Hamilton and Aaron Burr, amongst others, were also fathers to sons and daughters they hoped would thrive in the nation they rose up to help create.
+And they weren’t just fighting for their immediate descendants either, but everyone who would one day call America their home.

 In Hamilton’s “Dear Theodosia”, both fathers offer this poignant lullaby following the British surrender at Yorktown: